rbohl/liferay-docs/developer/frameworks/articles/data-engine/00-data-engine-intro.markdown

 list-based applications, either programmatically or from the Dynamic Data Lists Application.
 While Dynamic Data Lists continue to exist, a new framework was written to be based on the Forms Application's backend. ?????
 SAY WHY ?????.
 In
-@product-ver@, only the backend APIs are available for developers
+@product-ver@, only the backend APIs are available for developers.

-As part of the rewrite of the Dynamic Data List framework, there are new names and new APIs to leverage in your own code.
 The Data Engine framework has three fundamental entities.
 You'll be familiar with these entities if you used the Dynamic Data List framework in the past.

 1. Data Definitions
 2. Data Record Collections